vidhipandya29/battle-of-the-ais/README.md

 # Battle of the AIs: Deepfake Content Spread Simulation

 This project simulates the spread of AI-generated content (deepfakes) in a social network, along with the dynamics between content generators and detectors.
-It's implemented using the Mesa agent-based modeling framework.
+It's implemented using the Mesa agent-based modeling framework and adapted from Mesa's virus spread example.

 ## Features

-- Simulates a social network with three types of agents:
+- Simulates a social network with agents in different states:
-  - Regular users who can be exposed to and spread content
+  - Susceptible: Users who have viewed but not interacted with AI content (green line in chart)
-  - Content generators who create and spread deepfake content
+  - Infected: Users who have interacted with AI content (red line in chart)
-  - Content detectors who try to identify and label AI-generated content
+  - Resistant: Users who have viewed labeled AI content (gray line in chart)
 - Interactive visualization showing the network structure and agent states
 - Real-time charts tracking the spread of content
-- Adjustable parameters to experiment with different scenarios
+- Visualization of the simulation over time with step controls

 ## Running the Simulation
 1. Make sure you have Python 3.8 or higher installed